-Top 3 Website Application Testing Tools
+Top 3 Website Testing Tools

-When shopping online or booking a table at our fave spot to eat, we might use web apps multiple times throughout the day.
+When shopping online or booking a table at our favorite spot to eat, we might use web apps multiple times throughout the day.
 Businesses are using all kinds of tech to make their web apps better than ever, and that’s where automated testing tools for web applications come in.
 They help make sure everything is running smoothly!

 From making them more user-friendly to crafting a mobile app-like experience, we’ve swiftly moved to the era of progressive web apps.
 As per Divante’s Top 30 Progressive Web Apps report, progressive web apps have at least a 36% higher conversion rate than native mobile apps.